The-Powder-Toy/TPT-Script-Manager/server/README.md

 	  bytes, or is the empty string;
 	- `"DescriptionLength"` if the `Description` form parameter is longer than 500 bytes, or is the empty string;
+  - `"DependenciesLength"` if the `Description` form parameter is longer than 500 bytes;
    also present if `Status` is `"Forbidden"`, in which case it elaborates on the nature of the issue, this can be one of:
 	- `"NoAccess"` the authorized user is not the owner of the script `Name`;